The Link Between Social Relationships and Brain Health: Insights and Strategies

 The interplay between social relationships and brain health significantly influences cognitive function and emotional well-being.

-Engaging in meaningful social interactions can stimulate mental activity, enhancing and resilience against neurodegenerative diseases.
+Engaging in meaningful social interactions can stimulate mental activity, enhancing cognitive performance and resilience against neurodegenerative diseases.

 Furthermore, positive social connections often foster emotional stability, effectively buffering against stress and promoting overall mental health.